+This course is structured to introduce students to basic programming concepts and integral features of the Python language.
 In this course students will develop a basic understanding of the Python programming language.
 Students will be able to design and implement simple programs dealing with numerical and string processing.
-They will be familiar with rudimentary input and output operations, algebraic manipulations, logical expressions and string manipulations.
+They will be familiar with rudimentary input and output operations, algebraic manipulations, logical expressions, and string manipulations.
 Through this course, students will engage in a variety of exercises that use problemsolving techniques related to science, engineering, and programming.
 Proper programming format and guidelines for best practice will be emphasized.
 Both in-class and outside of class programming exercises and projects are required.
-The Python programming language has become the "swiss-army knife" of program languages.
-Used in everything from IT tasks, programming client and server side programs, to performing in-depth digital forensics.
-This course is structured to introduce students to basic programming concepts and integral features of the Python language.
+The Python programming language has become the "Swiss-army knife" of program languages.
+Python is used in everything from IT tasks, programming client and server-side programs, to performing in-depth digital forensics.